fejimenezs/Domus-Desvare-Food/README.md

-# 🍲 Domus Desvare Food
+# 🍲 CASERITOS APP

 ## 📖 Description
-Domus Desvare Food is a full-stack web application that connects people who sell homemade food with those who want to buy it.
+CASERITOS APP is a full-stack web application that connects people who sell homemade food with those who want to buy it.
 The platform provides a **RESTful API** built with Node.js + Express and a **frontend SPA** (Single Page Application) using vanilla JavaScript, HTML, and CSS.

 Users can:
 - Register and log in (with authentication & roles: admin or user).
-- Publish, edit, and delete food offers.
+- Publish food offers.
 - Browse, bid, or directly buy offers.
 - Receive notifications about bids, purchases, and activity.
-- Admins can manage users and offers through an admin panel.
+- Admins can manage users through an admin panel.

 ---